Babyalph/AnyLogin.py/README.md

 This is an early Version so it only Features Instagram, Spotify, LinkedIn, Snapchat and Mcdonalds.
 I will add many more webseits soon and a Feature to commit a List of more Users and Passwords at once.

+# User List Version
+You can give the Bot a List with multible Users and Passwords now. the List has to be named List.txt and formated like this:

+peter123@gmail.com 123456789
+sofia123@gmail.com 87654321

+The pogramm takes around 50 seconds per user so I recommend running it in the Background.

 ![Screenshot](Screenshot.png)
 # Disclaimer
 This script is for educational purposes only.